Digestive and Gastrointestinal Conditions

 Symptoms of Gastroschisis

-After birth, your baby may have symptoms related to gastroschisis, especially if any organs were pinched, twisted or damaged when they passed through the hole.
-Your baby's doctor will look for these problems when your baby is born.
-About 1 in 10 babies with gastroschisis has intestinal atresia, which means part of their intestine has not formed completely.
+After birth, your baby may have symptoms related to gastroschisis, especially if any organs were pinched, twisted or damaged when passing through the hole in your baby’s belly.
+Your doctor will look for these problems when your baby is born.
+About 1 in 10 babies with gastroschisis have another bowel problem called intestinal atresia, which means part of their intestine has not formed completely and is blocked.

-In most cases, doctors see gastroschisis during a routine ultrasound before the baby is born.
-Routine blood tests for pregnant women may also show a high level of alpha-fetoprotein (AFP), a sign of gastroschisis.
+Doctors usually diagnose gastroschisis during a routine ultrasound before a baby is born.
+Routine blood tests for pregnant women may also show a high level of a protein called alpha-fetoprotein (AFP).